-Stress Management Scale: This scale is a measure of an individual's ability to manage stress.
+Stress Management Scale: This scale is a measure of the employee's ability to cope with stress.
 Stress exacerbates other symptoms of emotional problems.
-Seriously impaired stress coping or managing abilities are usually associated with other identifiable emotional and psychological problems.
+Seriously impaired stress coping abilities are usually associated with other identifiable emotional and psychological problems.

 Stress is an increasingly significant concept in our society.
 The National Institute for Occupational Safety and Health (NIOSH) evaluated the health records of 22,000 workers in 130 organizations.
 Their conclusion: stress affects workers in all types of jobs at all levels.
-Unskilled laborers are equally susceptible as are top-level executives.
+Unskilled laborers are equally susceptible as are top-line executives.

 How effectively individuals cope with stress determines whether or not stress is a significant factor in their lives.
-Two concepts, "stress" and "stress management abilities" dominate the literature on stress.
+Two concepts, "stress" and "coping abilities" dominate the literature on stress.
 The Stress Management Scale includes measures of both of these concepts in its Stress Quotient (SQ) equation.
-The better an individual's stress coping skills, compared to their amount of experienced stress, the higher the Stress Quotient (SQ) score.
+The better an individual's coping skills, compared to their amount of experienced stress, the higher the SQ score.
 In contrast, if an individual is experiencing more stress than he or she can cope with, the lower the SQ score.
-In the EB profile, Stress Quotient (SQ) scores were inverted to conform to the established risk levels ranging from low to high risk categories.
+In the ER profile, Stress Quotient (SQ) scores were inverted to conform to the established risk levels ranging from low to high risk categories.

 Stress exacerbates other symptoms of emotional, attitudinal, interpersonal and substance abuse related problems.
 Frequency and magnitude of impaired stress coping abilities are important factors in understanding the substance abuser.
-A Stress Management Scale score at or above the 90th percentile is typically indicative of a diagnosable emotional or mental health problem.
-It is important to assess or measure the degree of severity of stress management problems.
-This is accomplished with the Stress Management Scale.
+A Stress Management Scale score at or above the 90th percentile is typically indicative of a diagnosable mental health problem.
+It is important to assess or measure the degree of severity of stress coping ability problems.
+This is done with the Stress Management Scale.